jovanovicjanna/projectunit4/README.md

 1. The social network has a login and register system. *[issue tackled=” Other social networks ”]*
 2. The user must be able to input their reviews of a product, rate them, and delete them. *[issue tackled=Moreover, she would like to make reviews of the makeup she tries and share her experience with others.]*
 3. Users must be able to view the reviews posted by other users. *[issue tackled = she is not able to learn from people who know more than she does and view their reviews on products.]*
-4. Users must be able to view basic statistics. [*issue tackled =  Other social networks are not well-established communities ]*
+4. Users must be able to view basic statistics such as number of users registered and number of posts. [*issue tackled =  Other social networks are not well-established communities ]*
 5. Users must be able to like reviews. *[issue tackled = Other social networks are not well-established communities concentrated just on makeup.]*
 6. The social network includes a top navigation bar that is visible on pages so it guides users to each page. *[issue tackled = Currently, she is exploring her area of interest through various social media apps but the information is too disorganized as it does not guide viewers to each page]*
 # Criterion B: Design Overview
 ## System diagram
 ![unit4_systemdiagram (1)](https://github.com/jovanovicjanna/projectunit4/assets/111895127/98d20eed-5459-4a09-821d-61639c3a6480)

 Fig 2 shows the system diagram for the Hellacute network which is a visual representation of the system, its parts, and how they relate to one another.